 So, are any of these self-professed trading experts on the Instagram platform legit?

 Financial services are one of the most highly regulated industries in the world and financial promotions are even more so.
 They need to carry a plethora of risk warnings, disclaimers and caveats before they are even put to the compliance and legal teams for consideration.

 It’s obvious that Peter Andre and Richard Branson didn’t really make their money from trading in binary options (as some fake articles promoted on social media suggest).
 Now it’s just kids driving gold Bentleys and quaffing champagne on a private jet.

-It’s up to the brokers to embrace the new leverage caps to only offer top tier leverage to clients that can demonstrate the relevant understanding of risk.
+It’s up to the trading platforms to use social media influencers responsibly.
 Whilst either not allowing inexperienced customers to have an account (although this is probably a little unfair) or at least reducing the leverage available to them initially.

 Even if the FCA were to insist that all affiliates and introducers were regulated, it wouldn’t stop offshore brokers